braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/surveys/typeform.md

 By integrating Typeform and Braze, you can:

 - Update user profiles in Braze with data collected from their Typeform response
-- Trigger messaging in Braze based on a user’s engagement with a Typeform
+- Trigger messaging in Braze based on a user’s engagement with a typeform
 - Personalize Braze messaging based on a user’s Typeform responses

 ## Prerequisites